lowRISC/opentitan/hw/ip/spi_host/doc/theory_of_operation.md

 }
 ```

-### Milestone Signals and Control of the the Bit and Byte Counters
+### Milestone Signals and Control of the Bit and Byte Counters

 The previous waveform also highlights the relationship between the milestone signals and the bit and byte counters.
 At the beginning of each byte `bit_cntr_q` is reset to a speed-specific value, to trigger the correct number of shift operations required for each byte: